johnste/finicky/README.md

 Finicky has extensive support for matching, rewriting and starting browsers or other application that handle urls.
 See the wiki for the [full configuration documentation](https://github.com/johnste/finicky/wiki/Configuration) explaining all available, APIs and options as well as detail information on how to match on urls.

-## Configuration ideas
+## Configuration tips

-See the wiki page for other [configuration ideas](https://github.com/johnste/finicky/wiki/Configuration-ideas) by users of Finicky.
+See the wiki page for other [configuration tips](https://github.com/johnste/finicky/wiki/Configuration-ideas) by users of Finicky.

 ## Alternatives